vyfor/cord.nvim/README.md

 - `:CordWorkspace <name>` - Change the name of the workspace (visually)

 ## 🌱 Contributing
 This project is in beta.
-Feel free to open an issue or pull request for missing icons or features.
-You can also contact me on Discord (**[vyfor](https://discord.com/users/446729269872427018)**) if you have any questions.
+Contributions of any kind are welcome, just make sure you read the [Contribution Guidelines](./.github/CONTRIBUTING.md) first.
+You can also contact me directly on Discord (**[vyfor](https://discord.com/users/446729269872427018)**) if you have any questions.

 [**❓ FAQ**](https://github.com/vyfor/cord.nvim/wiki/FAQ)